 To make this easy seafood dinner, you need two salmon fillets, a little Spanish smoked paprika, a pinch of salt, some red grapes, a few sprigs of fresh rosemary, balsamic vinegar, and a little olive oil.

 Start by rubbing the fish with paprika and salt, and then sear it, skin-side down, until the fish has cooked about 3/4 of the way through.
 (You’ll be able to see the translucent flesh turn opaque as it cooks.)
-Next, flip the salmon over, and sear it for about 30 seconds.
+Next, flip the salmon over, and finish searing.